 Table 9 shows typical applications and prices of PV systems by category.
 Table 10 shows the trends in system prices.
 The standardization of grid-connected PV systems has progressed with the growth of the PV market in Japan, and the prices have been decreasing.
-On the other hand, off-grid system prices are determined on a case-by-case basis, because there are various types of applications, and the size of each market is small.
+On the other hand, off-grid system prices are determined on a case-by-case basis, because there are diverse types of applications, and the size of each market is small.

 Category/Size Typical applications and brief details Current prices (JPY/W) Off-grid < 1 kW Telecommunications, lighting, traffic and road signs, ventilating fans, pumps, remote monitoring, navigation signs, clock towers, etc. N.A.
-Off-grid ≥ 1 kW Agricultural facilities, communication facilities, disaster prevention facilities, mountain cottages Grid-connected roof- mounted, distributed PV systems < 10 kW Residential 286 Grid-connected commercial and industrial 10 kW- < 1 MW Commercial and industrial 204 Grid-connected ≥ 1 MW Power generation business (mainly ground- mounted) 196 Other category (hybrid diesel-PV, hybrid with battery) N.A.
+Off-grid ≥ 1 kW Agricultural facilities, communication facilities, disaster prevention facilities, mountain cottages, park facilities, housing in remote areas, lighthouses, etc. N.A.
+Grid-connected roof- mounted, distributed PV systems < 10 kW Residential 220 Grid-connected commercial and industrial 10 kW- < 1 MW Commercial and industrial 152 Grid-connected ≥ 1 MW Utility-scale (mainly ground-mounted) 122 Other category (hybrid diesel-PV, hybrid with battery) N.A.